How can Planning Aid England help?

 How does Planning Aid England work?

-Planning Aid England is run by the RTPI.
-For areas in London, the service is delivered by Planning Aid for London, which is an independent charity.
+Planning Aid England is run by the RTPI, which is a registered charity.

 Who volunteers for Planning Aid England?

-There are about 700 Planning Aid England volunteers in England, over half of whom are chartered members of the RTPI.
+There are over 600 Planning Aid England volunteers in England, about half of whom are chartered members of the RTPI.
 Most volunteers are in full time employment and work in local government, private practice or in academia.

 Who qualifies for Planning Aid England support?

-What happens if I don't qualify for assistance beyond the initial 15 minutes?
+What happens if I don't qualify for further support?

 How can I contact Planning Aid England?